Monoclonal Antibodies to Mitigate Migraine

 Advantages of Antibody Therapy in Migraine

 The first attempts to inhibit the CGRP pathway used the small molecule drugs olcegepant administered intravenously, and telcagepant, an oral preparation.
-Both were found to be effective migraine treatments in randomized, placebo-controlled trials.
+Both were found to be effective migraine treatments in randomised, placebo-controlled trials.
 However, monitoring safety is an important aspect of clinical trials and problems with formulation in the former and liver toxicity in the latter prevented these molecules from reaching the market.
 Antibody therapy carries several key advantages over traditional small molecule medicines that are relevant to migraine.
 Precise target specificity, long half-life in the body (generally weeks to months), low risk of drug interactions, and limited potential for off-site toxicity make antibodies attractive therapeutic agents.
 Further, due to their vulnerability to digestive enzymes, antibodies are administered parenterally.
 Avoiding oral administration is of particular importance for migraineurs, who often experience gastroparesis during or between migraine attacks.
 Lastly, dosing of antibodies monthly or even quarterly is likely to increase patient compliance compared to daily oral preventive medicines.

 Race to the market